spectral27/wildfly_examples/mdb_helloworld/readme.md

-Java Messaging Service example application.
+Message Driven Bean with JMS example application.

 Deploy with WildFly in Eclipse or in standalone mode (both with -c standalone-full.xml configuration enabled).